Quramy/ts-graphql-plugin/README.md

     ...A
   }
   ${fragment}
-  # duplicated fragment definiton
+  # Duplicated fragment interpolation
 `;
 ```

-This option affects all editor supporting functions and result of CLI commands.
+This option affects all editor supporting functions, results of CLI commands and results of transformation.

 If you set this option `false`, this plugin passes through query document without removing duplication.